How to Wash Your Face with Honey

 1. Gather your gear.

 Raw honey.
 It's as simple as that.
 I have a jar of Beez Kneez (a Minneapolis-based brand) I've been using, but Whole Foods, Trader Joe's and really most grocery stores will have raw honey.
 If yours doesn't, there's always the internet.
-Beez Kneez will ship to you and it's not even at all expensive when you compare it to some fancy face wash that you get suckered into at Sephora.
+Beez Kneez will ship to you and it's not even at all expensive when you compare it to some fancy face wash that you get suckered into at Sephora that comes in a tiny bottle

 2. Remove your makeup.

 The honey won't remove makeup, so you do have to do some pre-cleansing with a cleansing balm (the one from Farmacy is my fave!).
-Some people go for an oil-based makeup remover like repurposing the sweet almond oil or even just olive oil.
+Some people go for an oil-based makeup remover.
+You can technically just use the sweet almond oil or even just olive oil, but straight oil doesn’t work as well as a makeup removing product for me.
 I used Dermalogica Precleanse for a long time and it's the same concept (though the ingredient deck is not as clean).
 You massage it onto your dry face, then wet your hands and massage some more to start emulsifying and removing all the makeup.
 Then you rinse.
 If you don't wear makeup, just skip this step.

 3. Wash your face with honey.